 Stitch Height

 The image above shows that it is equivalent to the length of 3 chain stitches.
-As a result, before crocheting the next row, make 3 ch stitches to bring the new row to the correct height.
+As a result, before crocheting the next row, make 3 ch stitches as a turning chain to bring the new row to the correct height.

 Turning Chain for Double Crochet

-Turning chains are made at the end or beginning of a row/round to assist in bringing the yarn to the correct height for the next row/round.
+Turning chains are made at the end or beginning of a row or round to assist in bringing the yarn to the correct height for the next row or round.
 Every stitch has a different length, resulting in a different number of chain stitches.

-The turning chain for double crochet is three chain stitches and typically counts as the first dc stitch of the new row.
+The turning chain for dc is three chain stitches and typically counts as the first stitch of the new row.
 However, some patterns may call for only two chain stitches.
 Also, always check the written pattern to determine whether the turning chain counts as the first stitch.

-- With an existing loop on the hook, YO (yarn over).
+- With an existing loop on the hook, YO (yarn over the hook).

 - Insert the crochet hook into the next stitch.